 data acquisition system.
 An electronic system managed by the building owner to collect, tabulate and display metering information.

+daylight responsive control.
+A device or system that provides automatic control of electric light levels based on the amount of daylight in a space.

 daylight zone.
-(See also Fig C202.43)
+(See also Figures C405.2.3.2(1) through C405.2.3.2(3) and C405.2.3.3(1) and C405.2.3.3(2).)

 Under skylights.
 The area under skylights whose horizontal dimension, in each direction, is equal to the skylight dimension in that direction plus either 70 percent of the floor-to-ceiling height or the dimension to a ceiling height opaque partition, or one-half the distance to adjacent skylights or vertical fenestration, whichever is least.